ccampo133/NBodyJS/README.md

 NBodyJS

-An HTML5/JavaScript n-body simulator... written in Scala.
+An HTML5/JavaScript n-body simulator... written in Kotlin.

 See the `plain-js` branch to see a version of the app written in vanilla JavaScript :)